 The Elie & Earlsferry Golf Club dates from 1832 and is one of the oldest clubs in the UK.
 The course was designed by Old Tom Morris and James Braid in 1895.

 The present club house was founded in 1875.

 An unusal feature is the periscope from the Royal Navy submarine HMS Excalibre scrapped in 1968.
 The periscope which is located in the starters box allows visitors to view the course before play.

 At the end of the road you have a choice, you can take a left turn toward Elie High Street or continue toward the beach.
 We decided to do some beach walking.
 Elie has one of the best beaches in the East Neuk and is popular with holiday makers.

 At the end of the beach we walked along South Street.
 Look out for the medieval lintels above the doors on a couple of the houses.
 At the east end of South Street you will come to a street called simply The Terrace where you will find a public seating area.
 An ideal spot to stop and take in the view over Elie harbour or in our case eat our lunch.

 A walk to Elie would not be complete without a visit to Carols Ice Cream shop in the High Street.
 Elie’s 16th Century Church is a landmark and worth a look and directly opposite the ice cream shop.

 Follow the road back toward the harbour.
 Just before you come to the Ship Inn turn left up Admiralty Lane which will take you back to the car park and the end of the walk.

-If you would like to book with us then simply click on the Book Now button at the bottom of the page to take you to our booking page.
+Alternatively if you would like to book with us then simply click on the Book Now button below to take you to our booking page for availability and prices.